UBC-MDS/DSCI-532_2024_10_vanweather/reports/m3-reflection.md

 -   **Dynamic Text Updates**: We aim to enable text within cards to dynamically reflect the data associated with user-selected time periods for more contextual clarity.

--   **Widget Control Clarifications**: Distinguishing between global and local controls will be refined to enhance user intuitiveness.

--   **Further Visual Adjustments**: Additional aesthetic enhancements, such as aligning titles and adding background colors, are on our agenda for further polish.

 These deferrals were strategic, ensuring that we prioritize essential functionality and stability in the current phase.

 #### Reflections and Forward Look